SimonGadgeteer/swedishLeader/README.md

 2. run the app with `python app.py [port]`

-3. your instance of the kv-store is now running in the terminal
+3. your instance of the kv-store is now running

 ##Usage